-Sitting on the side of a county road up in the north west part of the state, the TANK Center for Sonic Arts is a former railroad water-treatment facility that was lovingly and expertly turned into one of the most unique performance venues in the state.
+Sitting on the side of a county road up in the north west part of the state, the TANK Center for Sonic Arts in Rangely, CO is a former railroad water-treatment facility that was lovingly and expertly turned into one of the most unique performance venues in the state.

 The story of the Tank dates back to 1976 when sound artist Bruce Odland was shown around by two locals.
 Odland was immediately enthralled with the acoustic possibilities.
 The Tank became a secret performance venue and recording space for a small and select group of sound artists and musicians.